SystemsApproach/security/firewall.rst

 spread of fire from one part of a building to another.
 Firewalls are also present in many automotive vehicles to separate passengers from the noisy (and possibly fire-prone) engine compartment.
-Saltzer and Schroeder in 1975 applied the term, possibly for the first time, in the context of computer security, when discussing least privilege.
+Saltzer and Schroeder in 1975 applied the term, possibly for the first time in the context of computer security, when discussing least privilege.

 A network firewall is a system that typically sits between two regions